 Written by: Cullen Bunn Art by: Luke Ross

-Concluding at issue #25, Darth Vader was other major ongoing series, and centers around the titular Dark Lord of the Sith as he seeks to rebuild his standing with the Emperor after the destruction of the Death Star.
+Concluding at issue #25, Darth Vader was the second major ongoing series, and centers around the titular Dark Lord of the Sith as he seeks to rebuild his standing with the Emperor after the destruction of the Death Star.
 Taking place concurrently with Star Wars, there are occasionally scenes that will be in both books but from different perspectives.
 This series depicts Vader as an almost sympathetic protagonist, exploring his relationships with the Emperor, Imperial command, and fan-favorite Doctor Aphra.

 Written by: Kieron Gillen Art by: Salvador Larroca, Leinil Yu Number of volumes: 4